 Fly-tipping on public land can be reported to Customer Services on 01353 665555 or via our Self Service Portal.
 Please have to hand the date, time and place of the incident (if known) and a description of what and how much waste there is.

-We advise you not to approach any one you see dumping rubbish but contact the Council with the information you have and then we will liaise with the Environment Agency to consider the most appropriate course of action.
+We advise you not to approach any one you see dumping rubbish but to contact the Council with the information you have.
+The Council will liaise with the Environment Agency to consider the most appropriate course of action.